cubesatlab/cubedos/samples/README.md

   It is the "Hello, World" application of message passing!
 We use this sample to evaluate rough performance and as a base for other, more interesting programs.

++ `GettingStarted`: The final form of the sample application described in the "Getting Started" guide in the documentation folder.
+[Not yet implemented.]

 + `LineRider`: A sample application using the STMF4DISCOVERY platform to demonstrate some of CubedOS's abilities.
 Specifically, the program controls a simple robot that uses optical sensors to follow a black line drawn on a light, concrete floor.
 This is an adaptation of a